11 min read

 Interviews and podcasts do well on channels like Google podcasts, SoundCloud, Spotify, Apple Podcasts, etc. On the other hand, putting videos on YouTube helps leverage the giant video platform to reach audiences who learn better by video.

 Each of these content types falls into three categories of content assets: paid, owned, and earned.
-Paid media requires buying ad space on different platforms and websites relevant to your brand and running search ads on Google.
+Paid media requires buying ad space on different platforms and websites relevant to your brand and running ads.

 Earned media involves using people like employees to share content on their networks through feedback, likes, mentions, and shares.
 Owned media is content like webinars, industry reports, case studies, and infographics that place you as a thought leader in your space.